COVID-19 vaccines and testing

 Be sure to get both doses of the vaccine if you received Pfizer-BioNTech or Moderna for your first dose.
-The Delta variant most severely impacts those who are either unvaccinated or only received their first of two-dose vaccine series.
 If someone is late for their second dose, they should still get it.
 VA will provide the second doses to employees, Veterans, or anyone who qualifies under the Save Lives Act such as spouses and caregivers, no matter where they received their first dose, if that is more convenient.

 Keep up the 3W’s!
 It’s important for everyone to continue using all the tools available to help stop this pandemic as we learn more about how COVID-19 vaccines work in real-world conditions.
 Even after vaccination, Veterans and employees should continue to:

 Watch your distance (stay 6 feet apart)

 Protect Your Loved Ones – Get Your FREE COVID-19 Self-Test Kits

 VA knows that protecting the health of your loved ones is important to you.
 When it comes to COVID-19, this is especially true for those who are at risk, like pregnant women, young children, the elderly, or those with multiple medical conditions and poor health.
 We also know that sometimes, getting a COVID-19 Self-Test Kit isn’t easy.